nexussays/ble.net/Readme.md

 }
 ```

-For stopping a notification listener, `NotifyCharacteristicValue` returns an `IDisposable` that removes your notification observer when called:
+For stopping a notification listener prior to disconnecting from the device, `NotifyCharacteristicValue` returns an `IDisposable` that removes your notification observer when called:
 ```csharp
 IDisposable notifier;